Absence from school

 Students should not be out of class except in special circumstances.

-Students who become ill Students who become ill at College should report to the college First‐aid Nurse or the Year 7 PLT Leader.
+Students who become ill at College should report to the college First‐aid Officer.
 They will either be cared for in the Sickbay or parents will be contacted to arrange for their transport home.
 On no account should a student who becomes ill at the college, leave without permission.

 Opening times are 7.45am-3.30pm.
 The school canteen is available which provides the following services: